 How to obtain a lease of Crown land

 Enquiries for leasing a particular area of Crown land should be made by contacting us.
-If Crown Lands considers that leasing is an appropriate option for the use of the Crown land, and direct negotiation lease negotiations are justifiable, an invitation to negotiate or application to lease may be extended, which may include a proponent completing the appropriate application form and lodging it with the required deposit (see fees and charges).
+If the Department considers that leasing is an appropriate option for the use of the Crown land, and direct negotiation lease negotiations are justifiable, an invitation to negotiate or application to lease may be extended, which may include a proponent completing the appropriate application form and lodging it with the required deposit (see fees and charges).

 All applications for leases of Crown land are considered on their individual merits and, until approved, no guarantees can be given that an application will ultimately be successful.